About Place De La Concorde

 Pont de la Concorde is one of the most iconic bridges in Paris.
 It spans the River Seine and connects the city's 8th arrondissement with the 16th and is adorned with statues of French royals and heroes.
 It's a beautiful spot for photographs, and offers great views of some of Paris' most famous landmarks, including the Eiffel Tower, the Louvre Museum, and Notre Dame Cathedral.

-History Of Place de la Concorde
+History of Place de la Concorde

 A Turbulent Past